-One of my favorite ideas for Spring Break that is so much fun for the family, and can be very reasonably-priced is to rent an off-season house or condo at the beach.
+A great Spring Break vacation idea that is so much fun for the family, and can be very reasonably-priced is to rent an off-season house or condo at the beach.
 This is what we did last year, and let me just say that I think that there is nothing better than a quiet week in the springtime sun in an uncrowded location.
 The kids enjoyed splashing in the surf and digging big moats in the sand, while I was able to enjoy catching up on grown-up conversation while sipping cocktails under a beach umbrella!
 Intrigued?
 Then read my tips on how to make this YOUR reality!

 Select a target location